 When the Arab Spring swept through the region in 2011, the government of President Bashar Al-Assad was targeted by citizens for reform.
 But when demonstrators were met with force, the movement quickly evolved into a full-scale uprising.

 The country has since been ravaged by armed conflict between the Syrian army and pro-government paramilitary forces and an array of rebel groups.
 While the UN , citing the difficulty of verification, has stopped counting the number of people killed, some news groups have estimated the death toll at higher than 160,000.
 More than 2.9 million people, half of whom are children, have fled to neighboring countries.
-Inside Syria, more than nine million people—nearly half the country’s population—are now in need of assistance.
+Inside Syria, the number of people in need is now estimated at 10.8 million.